Basim Qasim

-Basim Qasim Hamdan Al-Suwaid (باسم قاسم; born 22 March 1963) is an Iraqi football manager and former player who last coached Al-Naft.
+Basim Qasim Hamdan Al-Suwaid (باسم قاسم; born 22 March 1963) is an Iraqi football manager and former player who is currently the manager of Erbil.

 He was a defender in his playing days, also capable of playing in midfield, and he played for Iraq in the 1986 FIFA World Cup.
 He spent most of his playing career at Iraqi club Al-Shorta.

-He has won multiple major honours as a coach, including three Iraqi Premier League titles, one Iraqi Elite Cup title, one Yemeni League title and two AFC Cup titles.
+He has won multiple major honours as a coach, including three Iraqi Premier League titles, one Baghdad Championship title, one Yemeni League title and two AFC Cup titles.

-Qasim began the 2018-2019 season with leading of Al-Quwa Al-Jawiya for 27 games.
-Then after problems with the board, he moved to Al-Naft SC.